-But, we want you to be prepared.
-Go armed with:
+But we want you to be prepared.
+Make sure you:

-- our 10 essential car seat fitting checks
+- Read our 10 essential car seat fitting checks

-- and speak up if you don't think the fitter seems confident.
+- Speak up if you don't think the fitter seems confident.

 In a good store, they should ask you several questions to help guide your purchase, including: